A trailblazing feminist says Mexico’s ‘triumph’ of a first female president is no surprise

 MEXICO CITY — At 92, Elena Poniatowska, one of Mexico's most distinguished writers, has chronicled decades of women’s history in the country.

-“I’ve always believed in women,” Poniatowska told NPR, two days before a historic election in which one of two women is likely to become the most powerful political figure in Mexico.
+“I’ve always believed in women,” Poniatowska told NPR, just days before a historic election in which one of two women is likely to become the most powerful political figure in Mexico.

 “I think it's not a dream.
 I think it's a battle that has been won,” Poniatowska said on Morning Edition.